FREE USA SHIPPING, RETURNS AND EXCHANGES

 For most of modern medicine, drugs were designed to save you from something obvious and immediate.
 Heart attacks.
 Transplant rejection.
 Autoimmune flares.
 Cancer.
 The goal was survival in crisis, not an extra decade of vibrant life.
 Over the past twenty years that has shifted.
-A new class of medicines has been repurposed from those original jobs and quietly rebranded as longevity tools.
+A new class of medicines like Rapamycin have been repurposed from those original jobs and quietly rebranded as longevity tools.
 Instead of only asking “Does this drug keep people alive right now” researchers and biohackers began asking “Does this drug touch the core pathways that drive aging itself”

 Metformin was one of the first big names in this space.
 It was created for diabetes, yet its mild inhibition of mitochondrial Complex One and activation of AMPK looked a lot like caloric restriction at the cellular level.
 That opened the door to the idea of caloric restriction mimetics drugs that tell cells food is scarce even when it is not, pushing them into repair, autophagy and improved insulin sensitivity.
 At the same time, observational data hinted that diabetics on metformin sometimes outlived non diabetics on no medication at all.
 Whether that signal was clean or confounded is still debated, but the narrative took hold.
 A cheap, old diabetes drug might also be a crude longevity lever.